seedfourtytwo/Validators/infrastructure/home-server/services/monitoring/solana-exporter-public/solana-exporter-public.md

 14. [Related Documentation](#related-documentation)

 ## Overview
-Solana Exporter Public is a Prometheus exporter for Solana blockchain metrics that runs on the home server.
-It collects Solana metrics via public RPC endpoints (either mainnet or testnet) and exposes them in Prometheus format, providing a complete view of the validator's performance in the broader network context.
+The Solana Exporter Public service runs on the home server and collects comprehensive Solana metrics from public RPC endpoints.
+It provides network-wide metrics and complements the light exporter running on the validator.

 ## Service Information
 - **Service Name**: solana-exporter.service